github81/gameofderivatives/README.md

 Ingested historical and projected interest rates, streamed current FX rates, streamed historically traded contracts, calculated the price of each trade (100K contracts), re-calculated the value of each trade every time there is a change in FX rates

 # Source of Data
-Generated Swap contract data (ex: start date, end date, frequency of payments etc.), generated random FX and projected interest rate data
+Generated (and ingested via kafka) Swap contract data (ex: start date, end date, frequency of payments etc.), generated random FX and projected interest rate data

 # Pipeline
 !["Game of Derivatives" pipleine](https://github.com/github81/gameofderivatives/blob/master/images/pipeline.png)